coreyp/The-Bezos-Post-Conflict-of-Interest-Crayon/README.md

 ###How to contribute

-Please suggest additional conflicts [in the wiki](https://github.com/coreyp/The-Bezos-Post-Conflict-of-Interest-Crayon/wiki/Running-list-of-potential-ownership-related-conflicts-for-the-Washington-Post) or, if you don't have a GitHub account, by [TK, here](LINKTK).
+Please suggest additional conflicts [in the wiki](https://github.com/coreyp/The-Bezos-Post-Conflict-of-Interest-Crayon/wiki/Running-list-of-potential-ownership-related-conflicts-for-the-Washington-Post) or, if you don't have a GitHub account, by [email, here](http://coreypein.net/blog/2013/08/07/bezos-post-conflicts-of-interest/).

 If I like a suggestion, I'll add it to the script at this repo, which will automatically update the bookmarklet for all users.